 Small Business Entities ('SBEs') - i.e., those with an aggregated turnover of less than \$10 million - often have greater tax planning opportunities compared to other businesses, due to certain concessions generally only applying to them.
 SBEs usually also have the flexibility to pick concessions that suit their circumstances.
-For 2023/24, many of the SBE concessions are also available to medium-sized businesses ('MSBs'), i.e., businesses with an aggregated turnover of less than \$50 million.
+For 2024/25, many of these concessions may also be available to medium-sized businesses ('MSBs'), i.e., businesses with an aggregated turnover of less than \$50 million.